Cisco, Utah: History

 The town started in the 1880s as a saloon and water-refilling station for the Denver and Rio Grande Western Railroad.
-As work crews and, later, travelers came through, stores, hotels and restaurants sprang up to accommodate them.
+Stores, hotels, and restaurants sprang up to accommodate work crews and later travelers.
 Nearby cattle ranchers and sheep herders in the Book Cliffs north of town began using Cisco as a livestock and provisioning center.
 Around the turn of the 20th century sheep were sheared at Cisco before being shipped to market.
 After oil and natural gas were discovered, Cisco continued to grow.
 The town's decline coincided with the demise of the steam locomotive.
-Cisco's already declining economy crashed when Interstate 70 was built, bypassing Cisco.
+Cisco's already declining economy crashed when Interstate 70 was built, bypassing the town.

 The town site contains many relics of a typical old west railroad town.
 Cisco survived long enough into the 20th century to be assigned a ZIP Code, 84515.
-The ghost town's easy access and proximity to the freeway have lured vandals, heavily damaging the historical artifacts.
+The ghost town's easy access and proximity to the freeway lured vandals who heavily damaged the historical artifacts.
 While Cisco had no permanent residents for many years, there are many known shale oil deposits around Cisco, and efforts have been made over the years to extract this shale leading to the town having a few migrant residents working for the oil drilling firms involved.

 The town was also used in filming the opening and ending scenes of the 1971 cult classic movie Vanishing Point.